Charles Oboth Ofumbi

-Arphaxad Charles Kole Oboth Ofumbi (July 1932 – 16 February 1977) was a Ugandan Minister, serving as Interior Minister at the time of his death in 1977.
-A member of the Jopadhola group, he had several children with his wife Elizabeth.
-His ancestral home is in Nyamalogo, Mulanda, in Tororo District.
+Arphaxad Charles Kole Oboth Ofumbi (July 1932 – 16 February 1977) was a Ugandan politician who served as the Interior Minister of Uganda from October 1973 until his death in 1977.

-Education
+Early life and education

-Oboth Ofumbi was educated at Mbarara High School and Kings College Budo.
-He went to primary school at Kisoko Primary School.
+Oboth Ofumbi was born in Nyamalogo, in Eastern Uganda.
+He studied at Kisoko Primary School, Mbarara High School and Kings College Budo.

 Career

 Having worked previously as a financial assistant in the district, Oboth Ofumbi was appointed District Commissioner for Bukedi District in Eastern Uganda in 1960.
 By 1963, he had moved from being a district administrator in Gulu to being the assistant secretary in the Office of the Prime Minister.
 Under the Government of Milton Obote he was successively a chief accountant in the Defence ministry, acting Defence Minister and finally Defence Minister (1971).
 A good relationship with Idi Amin ensured that Oboth Ofumbi kept the role following Amin's coup in January 1971, serving as Defence Minister until 1973.